twigphp/Twig/doc/templates.rst

       {# returns the value of foo if it is defined and not null, 'no' otherwise #}
       {{ foo ?? 'no' }}

-* ``...``: The spread operator can be used to expand arrays or hashes (it cannot be used to expand the arguments of a function call):
+* ``...``: The spread operator can be used to expand arrays or mappings (it cannot be used to expand the arguments of a function call):

   .. code-block:: twig